openholisticdevelopment/open-holistic-development/README.md

 * Personal and Societal development, see the Topics
 * Actions for every topic / area of life.

+### Quality Questions

+* If you die tomorrow, what will you share to humanity?
+* What are the topics that everyone on Earth should know about?
+* ...

 ### Outputs
 Possible outputs: